Houghton Wines: Jack Mann and Houghton White Burgundy

 Jack Mann (1906–1989) was considered a pioneer of Western Australia's wine industry. and served a total of 51 consecutive vintages at Houghton.
 His awards included being awarded an MBE in 1964.
 The West Australian newspaper included him in their list of Western Australia's 100 most influential people.

-One of Mann's most significant accomplishments was the creation of the Houghton White Burgundy in 1937, a full bodied chenin blanc wine.
+One of Mann's most significant accomplishments was the creation of the Houghton White Burgundy in 1937, a full-bodied chenin blanc wine.
 The Houghton White Burgundy was so named because the judges and winemakers at the 1937 Melbourne Wine Show likened it to the style of wines from Burgundy, France.
-The Houghton White Burgundy has become one of Australia's most popular white wines, in some years in the 1980’s & 1990’s it was in fact the largest selling wine in Australia, and known for being on almost every wine list.
+The Houghton White Burgundy has become one of Australia's most popular white wines, in some years in the 1980s & 1990’s it was, in fact the largest-selling wine in Australia, and known for being on almost every wine list.
 During this period it was known over half the grapes crushed in Western Australia went into Houghton White Burgundy.
-One feature of this era was the Houghton Show White Burgundy, just over 500 cases were selected by the winemakers from each vintage, aged for 5 years, it won countless Trophies and Gold medals, and was released with a special label for about 3 times the price of the 1 year old regular wine.
+One feature of this era was the Houghton Show White Burgundy, just over 500 cases were selected by the winemakers from each vintage, aged for 5 years, it won countless Trophies and Gold medals and was released with a special label for about 3 times the price of the 1-year-old regular wine.
 Houghton White Burgundy was renamed Houghton White Classic in 2005 to comply with an international trade agreement between Australia and the EU (see Protected designation of origin).